pagkly/Zed/Investopedia3/What are the Features and Risks of Debentures.md

 ## Debenture Risks to Investors

-Debenture holders may face [inflationary risk](https://www.investopedia.com/terms/i/inflationrisk.asp).5 Here, the risk is that the debt's interest rate paid may not keep up with the rate of inflation.
+Debenture holders may face [[inflationary risk]](https://www.investopedia.com/terms/i/inflationrisk.asp).5 Here, the risk is that the debt's interest rate paid may not keep up with the rate of inflation.
 Inflation measures economy-based price increases.
 As an example, say inflation causes prices to increase by 3%, should the debenture coupon pay at 2%, the holders may see a net loss, in real terms.

 Debentures also carry [interest rate risk](https://www.investopedia.com/terms/i/interestraterisk.asp).5 In this risk scenario, investors hold fixed-rate debts during times of rising market interest rates.
 These investors may find their debt returning less than what is available from other investments paying the current, higher, market rate.
 If this happens, the debenture holder earns a lower yield in comparison.

-Further, debentures may carry credit risk and [default risk](https://www.investopedia.com/terms/d/defaultrisk.asp).6 As stated earlier, debentures are only as secure as the underlying issuer's financial strength.
+Further, debentures may carry credit risk and [[default risk]](https://www.investopedia.com/terms/d/defaultrisk.asp).6 As stated earlier, debentures are only as secure as the underlying issuer's financial strength.
 If the company struggles financially due to internal or macroeconomic factors, investors are at risk of default on the debenture.
 As some consolation, a debenture holder would be repaid before common stock shareholders in the event of bankruptcy.

 The three main features of a debenture are the interest rate, the credit rating and the maturity date.

 ## Example of a Debenture

-An example of a government debenture would be the U.S. [Treasury bond (T-bond)](https://www.investopedia.com/terms/t/treasurybond.asp).
+An example of a government debenture would be the U.S. [[Treasury bond (T-bond)]](https://www.investopedia.com/terms/t/treasurybond.asp).
 T-bonds help finance projects and fund day-to-day governmental operations.
 The U.S. Treasury Department issues these bonds during auctions held throughout the year.
 Some Treasury bonds trade in the secondary market.
 In the secondary market through a financial institution or broker, investors can buy and sell previously issued bonds.
 T-bonds are nearly risk-free since they're backed by the full faith and credit of the U.S. government.
 However, they also face the risk of inflation and interest rates increase.7

 ## Frequently Asked Question